SIX top tips for getting that first job after graduating!

 Work experience, approaching companies by various means are a couple if many methods of networking.
 Use social media such as linkedin, blogging, twitter, it’s not just a fad, and you can follow as many people as possible even if you never tweet or post blogs.

-In addition to this you should network in person, attend organised events, and visit companies in person with a DVD of your work.
+In addition to this you should network in person, attend organised events, and visit companies in person with an example of your work on say a pen drive.
 Perhaps when you make initial contact, whilst doing your research you could say you were in the area and you wanted to ask or some feedback and advice, so you are not immediately pestering for work, but are still successfully networking.

 You probably need seek out some expert help with your CV.
 I would contact your local screen agency, or Skillset their advice will be more industry specific than that of your university careers advisor or the job centre.
 Creative England run events and I have attended seminars and workshops as well as contributing back via writing Blog posts.
 Local Screen Agencies will offer schemes for specific for new entrants, supporting them get experience and employment, so they are a very good port of call.